 Discount plans are similar to insurance in that the patient pays part of the bill for each procedure done.
 The actual amount of savings can really vary depending on the company they use and the region in which they live.
-Usually dental discount plans can reduce the costs anywhere from 20% – 60% off the normal fees.
-The dental discount plans do not actually pay anything to the dental office, so they generally do not have the caps like traditional insurance policies.
+Usually dental discount plans can reduce the costs anywhere from 15-60% off the normal fees.
+The dental discount plans don’t actually pay anything to the dental office, so they generally don’t have the caps like traditional insurance policies.

 Discount dental plans and dental insurance are often very competitive on the actual amount of savings you receive at the dental office (not taking into account the yearly maximums).
 Commonly, the deciding factor will depend upon the availability as well as the monthly cost of the various plans.
 Each dental office will also work with specific plans and companies.
 If you are trying to select a plan, a good first step is to call your provider and ask which plans that office works with.
 That can quickly help narrow down your search.

-Note: If you currently have a plan but do not know if it is a discount plan or a dental insurance plan, simply call your provider’s member service number and ask them.
-They will tell you very plainly if you are enrolled in a discount plan or dental insurance.
+Note: If you currently have a plan but don’t know if it’s a discount plan or a dental insurance plan, simply call your provider’s member service number and ask them.
+They will let you know if you are enrolled in a discount plan or dental insurance.